01635 230888 [email protected]

-We may take it for granted, but architecture is one of the most important and influential ways in which we express our culture.
+We may take it for granted, but architecture is one of the most important and influential ways we express our culture.
 Buildings across the world tell stories of the period in which they were constructed, expressing values and culture in both a visceral and beautiful way.

-Glass as a building material has played a vital role in that cultural and artistic expression ever since it was first used as a building material by the Romans in 100 AD.
-As the decades pass, architects in countries around the world have used the material in new ways, reinventing previous aesthetic and pushing new boundaries in their respective countries.
-We can see a great example of this in the late 1800s and following decades where architects and designers trended towards what is now known as the glass age; a trend where the dizzying angles and bright lights of newly-made buildings spoke of the political views of the moment.
+Throughout the centuries, architects across the globe have used glass in fresh and exciting ways, reinventing architectural design and pushing new boundaries in constructive technology.
+We can observe formidable examples of this in the late 1800s and following decades when architects and constructive designers leaned towards what is now known as the glass age; a trend where the dizzying angles and bright lights of newly constructed buildings spoke of the political views of the moment.

 London’s immaculate Shard